 The Battle Royale (2000) poster in Shaun's living room is designed by Fred Deakin of Airside, as is the green poster with the flowers and girl in Liz's flat.
-Deakin is also a member of the band 'Lemon Jellÿ', which provides music for the soundtrack.
+Deakin is also a member of the band Lemon Jelly, which provides music for the soundtrack.

 The trivia items below may give away important plot points.

 Even though according to the zomb-o-meter feature stating that Di dies, the DVD's animated special feature Plot Holes: What Happened to Dianne When She Left the Winchester?
-(2004) explains that Di makes it through the crowd of zombies, climbs a tree, passes out, awakens to utter silence and out of fear stays in the tree surviving on Dave's severed leg, and eventually going to live with an aunt.
+(2004) explains that Di makes it through the crowd of zombies, climbs a tree, passes out, awakens to utter silence, and out of fear, stays in the tree, surviving on Dave's severed leg, and eventually going to live with an aunt.

 Chris Martin of Coldplay, who appears as himself on a news report near the end of the film promoting ZombAid, also plays a zombie.
 After Shaun and Liz escape from the basement of the Winchester, he can be seen playing the zombie walking past the phone booth from right to left.

-During cast commentary at the end of the movie just before the credits, Simon Pegg makes a possibly joke reference to a sequal that is coming soon entitled Shaun of the Dead 2: From Dusk Till Shaun.
-This of course never happened but it may have been the plan before the "Blood and Ice Cream Trilogy" ideas were founded.
+During cast commentary at the end of the movie just before the credits, Simon Pegg makes a possibly joke reference to a sequel that is coming soon titled "Shaun of the Dead 2: From Dusk Till Shaun".
+This never happened, but it may have been the plan before the "Blood and Ice Cream Trilogy" ideas were founded.